How & When to Write a Visa Letter of Invitation to a Friend or Relative Coming From Abroad

 Work: 202-555-2121

-You can give this letter to your friend or relative to take along to the U.S. consulate when her or she presents the various forms and documents that comprise an application for a U.S. visitors' visa and meets with a U.S. consular official.
+You can give this letter to your friend or relative to take along to the U.S. consulate when they present the various forms and documents that comprise an application for a U.S. visitors' visa and meet with a U.S. consular official.

 Alternative If You're Willing to Provide Financial Support: Fill Out USCIS Form I-134

-If you plan to provide financial support to the visitor while he or she is in the U.S., and don't feel like writing a letter, you can fill out USCIS Form I-134, called an Affidavit of Support.
-Or, you can provide both a letter and a Form I-134.
+If you plan to provide financial support to the visitor while they are in the United States, and you don't feel like writing a letter, an alternative is to fill out USCIS Form I-134, called an Affidavit of Support.
+This basically describes your own income and assets and promises that you will provide support (in a dollar amount you can name) to the foreign visitor.
+Or, you can provide both a letter and a Form I-134 to your overseas friend.

 NEED IMMIGRATION HELP ?